1jour1vin

 oysters and seafood

-"Produced from a vineyard that is entirely organic, this invigorating, intense, and fresh Champagne is a clear sign of a historic brand's strong commitment to organic viticulture."
-(Le Guide des Vins Bettane + Desseauve) Beautiful, flavorful notes of orchard fruits mingled with citrus, smoky notes, and oriental spices.
-The palate is delicate, very lively, and lingers with a deep minerality.
+“Produced from our own vineyard, which is entirely organically farmed, this lively, intense, and fresh Champagne is a clear testament to a historic brand’s strong commitment to organic viticulture.”
+(The Bettane + Desseauve Wine Guide) Beautiful, savory notes of orchard fruits mingled with citrus, along with smoky notes and oriental spices.
+The palate is delicate and highly lively, lingering with a deep minerality.

-Buy your Lanson Champagnes at the best price in a private sale!
+Buy Lanson Champagnes at the best prices in a private sale!

 Rated site